CredLancer/SuperLancers/README.md

 40% of people lie on their resumes, and three out of four employers have caught a lie on someone's resume.
 With on-chain actions in SuperLancersZK leaving a digital trail for everyone's skills and activities, people can make sure that user profiles are always accurate and truthful.

-Discovering talent online and finding the right person to do a task for you is not always easy; however, SuperLancersZK facilitates talent matching by creating an evidence-backed standard.
+Discovering talent online and finding the right person to do a task for you is not always easy.
+SuperLancersZK facilitates talent matching by introducing an evidence-backed standard.

 The existing prominent gig marketplaces are centralized, which could lead to concerns surrounding the public disclosure of one's income and personal information.
-SuperLancersZK addresses and resolves this particular challenge using **Scaffold-Eth**'s decentralizing technology.
+SuperLancersZK addresses and resolves this particular challenge by offering a decentralised gig marketplace.